kockie69/Visualizer/docs/lowfatmilk.md

 ## Controlling the window

 ### Resizing the window
 If you put your mouse at the right end of the module you can drag the window and you can make the window bigger or smaller, depending on your requirements.
+It has been noticed that on some systems this is not working properly and may result in a messy screen.

 ### Full Screen
 If you have the windowed version of the module active, clicking it and pressing the 'enter' key will make the window Full screen.
 By pressing the 'Esc' key you will get back to normal size